20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 Here is the code, note that this time we do not save assets.
 All of the objects are transient (storing them is left as exercise).

 Check how we need to fix UVs too, as UE4 do not use the OpenGL convention (damn, this is starting to become annoying ;) of texcoords origin on the left-bottom.
+More infos about switching conventions are in the below snippet about ThreeJS models.

 ```python
 import unreal_engine as ue